Trafikito/trafikito-support/content/blog/notifications/2018-09-10-notifications-can-i-turn-on-off-the-notification-for-a-single-when-case.md

 tags: [notifications]
 ---

-**Yes**.
-Open the notification you want to edit, click on the switch to turn a _when_ case off and save the notification.
+**Yes.** Open the notification you want to edit, click on the switch to turn a _when_ case off and save the notification.
 Notice that the notification has a global on/off switch before the name of the notification and individual on/off switches for each _when_ case.

 <!-- more -->